 Another project, funded by James directly, is Adlens, a company that makes adjustable-power lenses for spectacles, which can be produced fairly cheaply and sold to the sight-challenged in poor countries.
 Chen was captivated by some compelling statistics, and after seeing early prototypes of the product developed by Joshua Silver, the Oxford professor who he eventually co-founded Adlens with, he felt compelled to roll up his sleeves and get involved: Over 150 million people worldwide live with visual impairment due to uncorrected refractive errors; 90 percent of the world’s visually impaired people live in developing countries; 95 percent of sub-Saharan Africans who need glasses do not own a pair; and uncorrected refractive errors cost the global economy an estimated US$121 billion.

 As an investor and a philanthropist, Chen was immediately taken by the potential implications Silver’s lens technology would have on developing countries, where access to the optical industry is, for many, non-existent.
-But there were many challenges.
+But there were many challenges (as shown in our three-part case study).

 Chen had anticipated breaking even in two to three years, after investing some US$10 million.
 However the original product proved a failure: not only was it too expensive to manufacture, but aesthetically it was considered too bulky and heavy.
 Chen revised his sights: he hoped to break even after a decade, and acknowledged that re-designing the product would cost him several million dollars more than anticipated.
 However, he explained, this was all about ‘patient capital’, justified by the idea of eventual social return.